cnluzon/wigglescout/README.md

 These are the groups of functions that are included in `wigglescout`:

 - `bwtools`.
 Functionality to handle `bigWig` files.
 Importing, binning and intersecting, aggregating `BED` files.
+This relies heavily on `rtracklayer` calculations.

+- `bwplot`.
+Make plots out of `bwtools` calculations.

 ## Troubleshooting